weberdev/kenken_solver/README.md

   - Makefile used to convert the python files into executable without the .py prefix
   - Also contains additional scripts for running tests

-# Building This Project
-To build this project simply run `make` or `make target`

-For examples of how to run this project look at the make targets for `make test`